1991–92 Honduran Liga Nacional

 The 1991–92 Honduran Liga Nacional season was the 26th edition of the Honduran Liga Nacional.
-The format of the tournament remained the same as the previous season.
+The format of the tournament was the same as the 1990-91 season and a rematch of the final.
 C.D.
-Motagua won the title after defeating Real C.D.
-España in the finals.
-Both teams qualified to the 1992 CONCACAF Champions' Cup.
+Motagua successfully defended its 1990-91 title in the final against Real C.D.
+España.
+Both the title holder and the runner-up qualified for berths to the 1992 CONCACAF Champions' Cup.